-This article analyses the tourism trends of the 2012-2013 winter season in the European Union (EU) Member States and EFTA countries.
-In terms of nights spent at hotels and similar accommodation establishments, tourism recorded positive growth rates in most countries, compared with the same period in 2011-2012.
+This article analyses the tourism trends of the 2013-2014 winter season in the European Union (EU) Member States, EFTA and candidate countries.
+In terms of nights spent at hotels and similar accommodation establishments, tourism recorded positive growth rates in most countries, compared with the same period in 2012-2013.

 - 1 Main statistical findings

 - 3 Context

 - 5 Further Eurostat information

 - 6 External links

 Main statistical findings